AGProjects/sylkrtc.js/API.md

 #### sylkrtc.createConnection(options={})

 Creates a `sylkrtc` connection towards a SylkServer instance.
-The only supported option (at the moment) is "server", which should point to the WebSocket endpoint of the WebRTC gateway application.
+The supported options are "server" and optional object "userAgent".
+Where server should point to the WebSocket endpoint of the WebRTC gateway application.
 Example: `wss://1.2.3.4:8088/webrtcgateway/ws`.

 It returns a `Connection` object.

 Example:

     let connection = sylkrtc.createConnection({server: 'wss://1.2.3.4:8088/webrtcgateway/ws'});

+If the optional userAgent object is given, it should contain:
+* `name` : string with the name of the application.
+* `version`: version string of the application.

+Example with userAgent:

+    let connection = sylkrtc.createConnection({server: 'wss://1.2.3.4:8088/webrtcgateway/ws', userAgent: {name: 'Some Apllication', version: '0.99.9'}});

 #### sylkrtc.utils